Drying roses from your garden is a rather simple process.

 Read and follow all instructions and cautions on the silica container!

 Why not try your hand at creating your own Wedding Flowers!

 For very little money, (Wedding flowers will cost Hundreds from the florist) you can learn how to make flower arrangements with flowers from your OWN garden!!
 Try your hand at making your own floral centerpieces!

 You can save yourself tons of money by making gifts for others,for any occasion.
-(And your friends and family will be especially touched to recieve something handmade by you!
+(And your friends and family will be especially touched to receive something handmade by you!

 You can really impress them by turning flowers from your own garden into beautiful centerpieces, wreaths, and many other floral arrangements!!

 Try Drying Roses, or learn how to preserve fresh flowers, and how to arrange flowers!